microsoft/SuperSolver/README.md

 # SuperSolver

-SuperSolver is a Sage/Python library that solves the general supersingular isogeny problem using the Delfs-Galbraith algorithm.
+SuperSolver is an algorithm written in Sage/Python that solves the general supersingular isogeny problem using the Delfs-Galbraith algorithm.
 It accompanies the paper “SuperSolver: accelerating the Delfs-Galbraith algorithm with fast subfield root detection”, by Maria Corte-Real Santos, Craig Costello and Jia Shi.

 # Running the code